oscartzgz/tepea/README.md

 ## Deployment instructions

 ### Enviroment variables
+  - You need to set follow variables
+    AWS_ACCESS_KEY_ID
+    AWS_SECRET_ACCESS_KEY
+    AWS_REGION
+    AWS_BUCKET

+  * You can set envirnment variables on .env file, for docker-compose
 #### Nginx

 If you installed Nginx through the Debian or Ubuntu packages, then you can define environment variables in /etc/default/nginx.
 This is a shell script so you must use the export FOO=bar syntax.